r-geoflow/geoflow/doc/metadata_data.md

 	 - *googledrive* for access to google drive, must be declared under the same name (id) as a access listed in **software** section of json configuration file. e.G. `access:googledrive`
 	 - *zenodo*  for access to zenodo software and download data resources associated to the Zenodo record based on DOI. e.g. `access:zenodo`
 	 - *d4storagehub*  for access to [d4science](https://www.d4science.org/)  storage hub software and download data resources store on d4science workspace e.g. `access:d4storagehub`
+	 - *gbif*  for access to [gbif](https://www.gbif.org/) open access biodiversity data ressources e.g. `access:gbif`.
+See the detailed documentation sheet (in preparation).
+	 - *thredds*  for access to [Thredds Data Server](https://www.unidata.ucar.edu/software/tds/current/) and read netcdf datasets e.g. `access:thredds`.
+See the detailed documentation sheet (in preparation).
 ```{json}
 	{
 		"id": "googledrive",